About Energy, Environmental & Chemical Engineering

 Application of engineering science and design, fundamentals of process and product development, computational techniques and economic principles to design of chemical and biological processes and procedures in solving the AIChE national student contest problem.
 Up to two single and up to two group (2-3 per group) solutions may be chosen for national competition.

-EECE 4993 International Experience in EECE
+EECE 4993 International Experience in Engineering

-This course will provide undergraduate students with an international experience related to energy, environmental and/or chemical engineering.
+This course will provide undergraduate students with international experience related to energy, environmental and/or chemical engineering.
+Additional topics related to mechanical, biomedical, and computer engineering will be included.
 The country visited will vary from year to year with one or more EECE faculty members developing the program in collaboration with McDonnell Global Energy and Environment Partnership (MAGEEP) universities.
-Example activities include conducting field or laboratory research, attending short courses taught by MAGEEP university faculty members, and visiting attractions relevant to the course focus (e.g., industrial facilities).
+Example activities include conducting field or laboratory research, attending lectures and short courses taught by international university faculty members, and visiting attractions relevant to the course focus (e.g., industrial facilities).
 Students will also gain an understanding of the local culture and history of the country visited.
-Course content will include a seminar series in the spring semester prior to the international experience, a two-to-three week visit to the location of study, and a follow-up student project and presentations during the fall semester which draws upon the experience.
-Students will enroll in EECE 411 for the fall semester following the trip.
+Course content will include planning in the spring semester prior to the international experience, a two-week summer visit to the location of study, and a follow-up student project and presentations during the fall semester, which draws upon the experience.
+Students will enroll in EECE 4993-01 – International Experience in EECE for the fall semester following the trip.

 EECE 4999 Independent Study